We want to talk about PTSD and exercise. In Lewes, but anywhere really, because it can really help.

 Both resistance training (lifting weights) and cardiovascular training have benefits to PTSD.
 Again, start where you feel comfortable, select a weight you can manage 10 repetitions with, if you make it to 10 easily, add a little more, complete 3 x 10 repetitions.
 Cardiovascular training, steady state and intervals are reported to have positive effects on mental health.

-There is no one way fits all for recommending exercise as a treatment, the exercise preference is, as always down the individual.
-Select something that you like and enjoy, this will increase the chances that you will adhere to the routine, for some it could be Yoga, others it could be lifting weights.
-Start your exercise journey with a small achievable goal, 3 x 20 minutes walks this week as an example, then build on it once you have achieved it.
-What you do not want to do is set yourself something which is too big and unachievable at present, this could put you under undue stress.
+There is no one way fits all for recommending exercise as a treatment.
+The exercise preference is, as always down the individual.
+Select something that you like and enjoy, this will increase the chances that you will adhere to the routine.
+For some it could be yoga, for others it could be lifting weights.
+Start your exercise journey with a small achievable goal.
+This could be 3 x 20 minutes walks this week.
+Then build on it once you have achieved it.
+What you do not want to do is set yourself something which is too big and unachievable.
+This could put you under undue stress.

 If you want to talk about PTSD and exercise in Lewes, get in touch – we’re always happy to talk.